 The stability is the standout.
 Two weeks of daily use, not a single drop or timeout.
 That matters more than any benchmark number when you are in the middle of a session.

 The model selection is strong.
-Having 13 models from different labs behind one API key removes the friction of managing multiple provider accounts.
+Having 19 standard models from different labs behind one API key, plus the separate Muse Contributor option, removes the friction of managing multiple provider accounts.
 The models themselves are genuinely competitive.
 GLM 5.2, one of Go’s flagship models with 1M context, follows the GLM family’s strong benchmark trajectory — its predecessor GLM-5 scored 77.8% on SWE-bench Verified.

 The transparency around usage is refreshing.
 The console shows your remaining budget in real time.
 You never get hit with surprise overage charges because the caps are hard limits.